MrJacobSullivan/web-sprint-challenge-javascript-fundamentals/README.md

 3. Explain what a closure is.

+A closure is when a function reaches up out of its scope to access something.

 4. Describe the four principles of the 'this' keyword.

 5. Why do we need super() in an extended class?